-Clubhouse is an invite-only social media platform where users can create digital “rooms” and host live, audio-only lectures, courses, and so on.
-Users can create their profile through its tidy interface and then join and create different “clubs” and rooms within it.
+The clubhouse is an invite-only social media platform where users can create digital “rooms,” and host live, audio-only lectures, courses, etc. Users can create their profile through its tidy interface and then join and create different “clubs” and rooms within it.

 One of the biggest privacy concerns that Clubhouse faces is that anyone can potentially record a room and stream the content elsewhere.
 Clubhouse has been criticized for lacking adequate moderation measures to keep its users safe.
 Just like all free internet tools, users risk sharing their data and information with Clubhouse as well.

-Let’s Know Is it safe to share contact with Clubhouse?
+Let’s Know if Is it safe to share contact with Clubhouse?

 Whenever users sign up on Clubhouse or any other app for that matter should take a close look at the terms of service and privacy policies.
 When joining Clubhouse, users sign up and invite other users through a text message.
 Clubhouse has access to one’s phone’s contact if it is allowed permission to sync with the mobile device.
 It can upload one’s contacts and important information from one’s phone if it is permitted.